 Rationale:

-The monitoring plan may differ according to the uncertainties regarding the level of risk of an LMO, including (i) risks that were identified but either not addressed or resolved in the risk assessment, as well as monitoring of the efficacy of risk management measures, and (ii) risks that were not identified in the risk assessment and, therefore, related to unanticipated adverse effects.
+The monitoring plan may differ according to the uncertainties regarding the level of risk of an LMO.
 The monitoring plan should be described in such a way that it will contribute to achieving its expected outcomes.

 Points to consider: